 Getting to Voyageurs National Park

-Roads approach the park from four points along U.S. 53 between Duluth and International Falls.
+Go north and you'll find Minnesota's most stunning national parks.
+Roads approach the park from four points along U.S. 53 between Duluth and International Falls Minnesota.
 There is a scheduled airline service to International Falls, Hibbing and Fort Frances, Ontario, Canada.
 Car rentals are available at airports.
 Transportation and lodging are also available at the park's gateway communities.

-With over 80,000 acres of water, Voyageurs National Park is a boater's paradise.
+With over 80,000 acres of water to explore, Voyageurs National Park is a boater's paradise.
 This is a unique park.
-With less than 10 miles of roads, visitors must leave their cars behind for a motorboat, tourboat, canoe, houseboat, kayak or sailboat.
+With less than 10 miles of roads, visitors must leave their cars behind and travel by motorboat, tour boat, canoe, houseboat, kayak or sailboat.

-Adventure into the solitude of a remote lake on the Kabetogama penninsula.
+Adventure into the solitude of a remote lake on the Kabetogama peninsula.

 Watercraft are available on a first-come, first-served basis.
 Reservations can be made one week in advance at a park visitor center.
 To use the watercraft, fill out a visitor use agreement and pick up a key at a visitor center.
 As about arranging for transportation service to reach the trailheads.